Client Information Sheets—Take-Home Safety Knowledge

 - Recuvyra (fentanyl)

 You should receive a Client Information Sheet every time you receive a prescription for any of the medications listed above; whether it’s the first time your pet is receiving it or the 15th refill.
-In fact, the package insert for these medications inform the veterinarian to “Always provide a client information sheet with prescription.”
+In fact, the package inserts for these medications inform the veterinarian to “Always provide a client information sheet with prescription.”

 Why is a Client Information Sheet important?